apecloud/kubeblocks-labs/iximiuz/kubeblocks-401-df4bd8a5/index.md

 EOF
 ```

+In the Iximiuz Lab interface, switch to the **Prometheus** tab.
 After applying the alert configuration, refresh your Prometheus UI.
 You should see the new MySQL downtime alert listed in the alert panel.

 ::image-box
 ---
 src: __static__/alert.png
-alt: 'alert'
+alt: 'Alert Panel'
 ---
 ::

-To simulate a failure, delete the MySQL pods to trigger the downtime alert.
-This will allow you to verify that the alert is correctly triggered in Prometheus.
+To simulate a failure and verify that the alert is correctly triggered, delete the MySQL pods:

 ```bash
 kubectl delete pods mycluster-mysql-0 mycluster-mysql-1 mycluster-mysql-2 -n demo
 ```

+After the pods are deleted, return to the Prometheus alert panel to see the triggered alert.

 ::image-box
 ---
 src: __static__/alert-triggerred.png
-alt: 'alert-triggerred'
+alt: 'Triggered Alert'
 ---
 ::

 ---